DinisCruz/Book_Hacking_Portugal/manuscript/Public-health-analogy.md

   * The military is designed to defend us from our enemies
   * Police & other civil forces should focus on protecting the individual

-We need to focus on defence, not attack.
+We need to focus on defense, not attack.

 ### Public health problem